abpio/abp-commercial-docs/en/modules/account/impersonation.md

 # Tenant impersonation & User impersonation

+User impersonation allows you to temporarily sign in as a different user in your tenant's users.
+This article introduces how to enable impersonation in ABP Framework.
+Impersonation is enabled by defautl in ABP v5.0 and above.

 ## Introduction

-We may want to login as a user and perform operations on behalf of that user, without knowing the user's password.
+In some cases, users need to sign in as another user and perform operations on behalf of the target user without sharing the target user's password.

 ## How to enable impersonation feature?

-> Impersonation is enabled by default in startup project templates of v5.0 and above.
+If you your ABP version is lower than 5.0, you can implement the impersonation feature by following the steps below.

 ### MVC